graalvm/fastr-examples/weather_predictor/README.md

 ####Installation

-In order to run the demonstration, GraalVM 0.25+ must be installed.
+In order to run the demonstration, the latest GraalVM must be installed.
 It can be downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html).

 Set the environment variable `GRAALVM_DIR` to the location of GraalVM distribution